Home Rentals Photoshoot Pricing

-Small to moderate size homes: Approximately two to three hours to photograph, plus three hours of edit time.
-Approximately $500-$600 (plus travel time) for a complete set of photos.
+Small to moderate size homes: Approximately two to three hours to photograph, plus three to four hours of edit time.
+Approximately $500-$700 (plus travel time) for a complete set of photos.

 Larger homes or more rooms, with extra details: Three to five hours to photograph, plus five to six hours of edit time.
 Approximately $800-$1,100 (plus travel time) for a complete set of photos.
 Please note that more involved locations with several buildings to capture (exterior and interior) can take a complete day to photograph properly.
 Contact me below for an estimate.

 Aerial photography: $200 add-on to an existing photoshoot, $350 for a stand-alone shoot.
 Same rate for a video shoot plus my hourly rate for video editing time.
 I am a licensed FAA (Part 107) drone pilot.

 Dusk photography: $200 add-on to an existing photoshoot.
 Dusk photography is quite an involved process, timing sunset plus additional lighting of the house, culminating in an editing process to combine everything into a single, final image.

 Travel time: Half my hourly rate, if the property is over 30 minutes away from the village of Catskill.

 Additional post-production/retouching: Specific retouching (such as removing electric wires, grass greening, etc.) will be billed at the hourly photography rate.